-DZG is constantly involved in research projects linked to universities, colleges and other academic institutions.
+DZC is constantly involved in research projects linked to universities, colleges and other academic institutions.
 It is important that breeding projects are linked to programmes in the wild and that zoos also support in-situ conservation.
-At DZG our in-situ support has been achieved in several ways, including awareness raising, direct funding, fundraising, research and education.
+At DZC our in-situ support has been achieved in several ways, including awareness raising, direct funding, fundraising, research and education.

 CONSERVATION & RESEARCH PROJECTS SUPPORTED (In 2017 & 2018 unless noted)